oneall/social-login-simple-machines-forum/SMF-2.x.x/readme.txt

 [size=20pt]OneAll Social Login[/size]

-OneAll Social Login for SMF 2.0.x is a professional modification that allows your visitors to login and register with 20+ social networks like for example Facebook, Twitter, LinkedIn, Google+, LiveJournal, StackExchange, Hyves and Yahoo amongst others.
+OneAll Social Login for SMF 2.0.x is a professional modification that allows your visitors to login and register with 30+ social networks like for example Facebook, Twitter, LinkedIn, Google+, LiveJournal, StackExchange and Yahoo amongst others.

 [b]Social Login increases your registration rate[/b]